rschristopher/rschristopher.github.io/src/currency/sovereignty/level-7.md

 ---

-The ubiquitous future makes Bitcoin the inevitable universal currency, where billions transact non-custodially without complexity, leaving the complexity to the true financial sovereigns.
+Bitcoin is best understood as the inevitable universal currency, where billions transact non-custodially without complexity, leaving the complexity to the true financial sovereigns.